z33pX/Bot-Development-Kit/README.md

 # Bot Development Kit
-The Bot Development Kit is a piece of software helping you to invent trading algorithms
+The Bot Development Kit is a piece of software helping you to invent trading algorithms.
+Currently it provides loading data for backtesting and a loop for testing on real time data.

 ```
       ____        _      _____                _  ___ _